Mecha-Karen/MechaK.py/docs/docs.md

 This endpoint is the chatbot were it allows users to interact with a robot and talk with them

 Offers:
-Deep analysis of keywords to optimise its responses!
+Deep analysis of keywords to optimise its responses!<br/>
 If it cannot understand a sentence its automatically logged so my creators can help improve me!!!

 ```yaml